mrcartoonster/basic_cookiecutter/README.md

 Will be adding [python-semanticversion](https://python-semanticversion.readthedocs.io/en/latest/) to the cookiecutter as well as to this repo.

 Will add changelog here as well.
 Using basic info.

+Adding more packages and listing them within the read me.